wlfu/CESQ-Hackathon/README.md

 # CESQ-Hackathon
-I have implemented quantum QAOA algorithm for QUBO problems such as Max cut and vertex cover, on both Qiskit and QPerfect MIMIQ platform.
+I have implemented quantum QAOA algorithms for QUBO problems such as max cut and vertex cover problem, on both Qiskit and QPerfect MIMIQ platform.